ih0r-d/raspberry-pi-guides/docs/rpi-ssd-workloads.md

 ## ✅ Done

 - All working data, logs, docker, swap → SSD
-- SD card only holds base Ubuntu system
+- SD card only holds a base Ubuntu system
-- You gain speed + reliability
+- You gain speed and reliability